 However, it doesn’t matter how you actually earned that status in the first place – stay activity, credit card perks, etc.

 For example, the American Express Platinum Card and the American Express Business Platinum Card both grant you instant Marriott Bonvoy Gold Elite status.
 If you were to hold either card continually, it would qualify you for Gold Elite status year after year, counting towards your Gold Elite lifetime totals.

-Similarly, if you had signed up for the Amex US Bonvoy cards under the special offer in late 2020 to early 2021, your complimentary year of Platinum Elite status will count towards the 10 years you’d need to earn Lifetime Platinum Elite.
+Similarly, if you hold the Amex US Marriott Bonvoy Brilliant Card, your complimentary Platinum Elite status will count towards the 10 years you’d need to earn Lifetime Platinum Elite.

 Marriott Lifetime Status vs. Earned Status

 Besides the permanent nature of lifetime status, are there any other major differences between lifetime status and regular status earned every year?

 The only notable difference lies in the Annual Choice Benefit: only Marriott Bonvoy members who cross the 50- or 75-night thresholds in a calendar year are eligible to choose an Annual Choice Benefit, such as a set of five Suite Night Awards.